Daily-Nerd/EnvSync/examples/README.md

 ## Testing Fail-Fast Behavior

-Want to see EnvSync's validation in action?
+Want to see TripWire's validation in action?
 Try these experiments:

 ### Experiment 1: Missing Required Variable